SarthakMakhija/tech-lessons/_posts/2021-04-04-diving-into-java-bytecode.md

 Eg; **istore_1** is an opcode which stores an integer value from top of the stack into LocalVariableTable at slot 1.

-**Constant pool**
-Is a part of class file which contains -
-- string values
-- doubles/float values
-- names of classes
-- interfaces
-- fields

-which are used in a class.
-Various opcodes like **invokevirtual** refer to constant pool entry to identify the virtual method to be invoked.
-{% highlight java %}
-1: invokevirtual #7  // Method run:()Ljava/lang/Object;
-{% endhighlight %}
-Here, **invokevirtual** takes an argument which refers to an entry in the constant pool and, the entry indicates the method to be called along with its parameter and return type.

 ### Introducing bytecode opcodes
-Let's take a simple example which adds 2 integers to understand opcodes and their execution.
+Let's take a simple example which adds 2 integers, to understand opcodes and their execution.

 **AdditionExample**